Nikon D5100 Review

 NOTE: This low light test is conducted with a stationary subject, and the camera mounted on a sturdy tripod.
 Most digital cameras will fail miserably when faced with a moving subject in dim lighting.
 (For example, a child's ballet recital or a holiday pageant in a gymnasium.)
 Digital SLRs like the Nikon D5100 do much better than point & shoots, but you still shouldn't expect a quick autofocus lock with moving subjects.

-ISO 800 shots have slightly soft detail at 20x30, and very slight luminance noise in the shadows, but not bad at all.
+ISO 800 shots look good at 16 x 20, with very slight luminance noise in the shadows, but not bad at all.

-ISO 6,400 shots are pretty good at 13x19, better than usable.
-There's a little noise in the shadows, and shadows are showing some hint of plugging here and there, but overall it's an amazing performance.
-Reduction to 11x14 brings any looseness in detail back to a nice and tight depiction.
+ISO 6,400 shots are pretty good at 8 x 10, better than usable.
+There's a little luminance noise in the shadows, but overall it's a good performance.

-Overall a very impressive performance from the Nikon D5100, on par with the Nikon D7000.
+Overall a very impressive performance from the Nikon D5100, on par with the Nikon D7000 to a large extent.

 Testing hundreds of digital cameras, we've found that you can only tell just so much about a camera's image quality by viewing its images on-screen.
 Ultimately, there's no substitute for printing a lot of images and examining them closely.
 For this reason, we now routinely print sample images from the cameras we test on our Canon Pro9000 Mark II studio printer, and on the Pixma MP610 here in the office.
 (See the Canon Pixma Pro9000 Mark II review for details on that model.)

 |Print this Page|

 Note: For details, test results, and analysis of the many tests done with this camera, please click on the tabs at the beginning of the review or below.